1. Software Copyright in Washington, D.C.: Understanding Noncommercial Use Allegations

 3. Software Copyright Investigations in Washington, D.C.: Procedural Steps and Defense Strategy

-Cooperation and Transparency as Factors in Non-Prosecution
+Cooperation and Transparency As Factors in Non-Prosecution

 Throughout the investigation, the client fully cooperated with authorities.